gethinode/docs/content/en/docs/0.9/getting-started/contribute.md

 layout: docs
 ---

-Hinode is fully open source and welcomes any contributions, either big or small.
+Hinode is fully open source and welcomes any contribution, either big or small.
 To streamline the contribution process, please take a moment to review the guidelines outlined in this article.

 ## Using the issue tracker